xufangzhi/xufangzhi.github.io/_pages/about.md

 My research interests include (but not limited to) natural language processing, question answering and logical reasoning.

-I have published researches in some top-tier conferences and journals, such as SIGIR and IEEE TKDE.
+I have published researches in some top-tier conferences and journals, such as SIGIR, IEEE TKDE and Pattern Recognition.
 Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
 Also, I serve as a PC member (or reviewer) for SIGIR 2023 and IEEE TNNLS.

 I am actively looking for Research Intern opportunities currently!
 Please feel free to contact me.

 # 🔥 News
+- *2023.04.01*: &nbsp;🎉🎉 One paper is accepted to Pattern Recognition !
 - *2023.01.31*: &nbsp;🎉🎉 One paper is submitted to SIGIR 2023 !
 - *2023.01.16*: &nbsp;🎉🎉 Two papers are submitted to ACL 2023 !
 - *2023.11.21*: &nbsp;🎉🎉 Our paper is awarded Excellent Student Paper Award in APWeb-WAIM 2022 ! !